What Drives Self-Injury and How to Treat It

 Child Mind Institute

-Self-injurious behavior isn't considered an official psychiatric disorder, but doctors recognize it as a pattern of behavior that can accompany disorders.
-The most common form of self-injury is cutting or scratching the skin with anything that can draw blood, such as razors or even paperclips and pen caps, but people also self-injure by burning themselves, picking at skin and wounds, hitting themselves, whatever causes harm.
-Onset is often around puberty.
+The most common form of self-injury is cutting or scratching the skin with anything that can draw blood, such as razors or even paperclips and pen caps, but people also self-injure by burning themselves, picking at skin and wounds, or hitting themselves.
+They often start around puberty.

-Self-injury might look like suicidal behavior, but it actually isn't.
-People who self-injure aren't trying to kill themselves, they are trying to alleviate whatever emotional distress they are feeling.
+When a girl develops a habit of cutting her arms it might look like suicidal behavior, but it actually isn't.
+People who self-injure aren't trying to kill themselves, they are trying to alleviate some emotional distress they are feeling.
 However, the behavior indicates a depth of psychic pain that could lead to a suicide attempt.
 The behavior is also inherently dangerous because people who self-injure may hurt themselves more seriously than intended or develop infections or other medical complications.

 Understanding the drive